pcorey/pcorey.github.io/_posts/2016-07-04-winston-and-meteor-13.markdown

 });
 </code></pre>

-This is far from an idea situation.
+This is far from an ideal situation.
 Ideally, we'd like to be able to use `logger`{:.language-javascript} across the board, regardless of if we're on the client or server.

 ## Creating a Faux-Logger